 Day of the Dead celebrations bring hundreds of thousands of tourists to Mexico each year, both domestic and international.

-And while there are numerous reasons to visit Mexico at all times of year — its numerous attractions, natural beauty and awe-inspiring landscapes, rich cultural heritage, stunning beaches, and delicious cuisine, affordable travel, and unparalleled hospitality — I’ve chosen Oaxaca, and the annual occasion of Day of the Dead, for my FIRST EVER 7-day group trip.
+And while there are numerous reasons to visit Mexico at all times of year — its numerous attractions, natural beauty and awe-inspiring landscapes, rich cultural heritage, stunning beaches, and delicious cuisine, affordable travel, and unparalleled hospitality — I’ve chosen Oaxaca, and the annual occasion of Day of the Dead, for a reoccurring group trip!

 And I, Julie, your resident nomad, world traveler, and Mexican tourism expert — am asking you, my adventurous reader… to JOIN ME!